Graphite2213/SNSWiki-Pages/en/README.md

 - `<wi-vs>` is an element used for representing two opposed sides.

     It needs to include at least 2 `<wvs-side>` elements, which represent the sides.
-Those sides need to include `<wvs-p>` which represent the parties on each side.
+Those sides need to include at least one `<wvs-p>` which represents the parties on each side.

     Those parties can be text, links or lists.
 If the party is a list, the `<wvs-p>` element can include the `list` and `collapsed` attributes.
 The `list` attribute is the title of the list, and the `collapsed` attribute determines if the list is collapsable.